TruSat/trusat-learn/docs/guide.md

     </a>
 </div>

-## Step-by-step tutorial
+## Tutorial
-This lesson walks you through each step of the process for making an observation without any equipment except for an internet connection.
+A detailed guide for the proccess of making an observation without any equipment except for an internet connection:
 <div class="panel-set panel-set--marquee">
     <a href="browser-tools" class="panel">
         <div class="panel__cover">